 An underwater video technique is used and later the video footage is analysed in laboratory to estimate the Nephrops abundance in selected subareas.
-The survey area allocated to Denmark is shown in Fig. #.8.
+The survey area allocated to Denmark is shown in Fig. 1G.8.

-Fig. #.8: NTV3&4 sampling locations covered by Denmark with RV Havfisken in area IIIa (SA: subarea; SA 3, 4 and 6 are currently allocated to Sweden).
+Fig. 1G.8: NTV3&4 sampling locations covered by Denmark with RV Havfisken in area 3a (Strata S3, S4, S6 and S9 are currently allocated to Sweden).